 My first words to our newborn were, “Hola, mi amor, bienvenid@.”
 (Hello, my love, welcome.)
 Our child and I went about daily life; breakfast, baths, board books, singing songs, walks, bicycle rides, games, playing cars, talking to stuffed animals in the target language for the first half of the day.
 I’d lapse into English after talking with their Daddy, friends on the phone, or family visits, but I kept my morning promise 90%.
 After lunch, it was English.
 Following this method, their first word was, “agua.”

-The formula worked until there were two.
+The formula worked until they were two.
 We couldn’t find a bilingual preschool.
 After monolingual English preschool, they refused to speak Spanish.
 I’d speak to them en español and they’d reply in English.
 Unfortunately, this is common for kids in countries with one dominant language.
 But, fortunately I met moms also raising kids in Spanish and we formed a play group.
 We had fun play dates, zoo expeditions, and celebrated birthdays with our bilingual friends.
 But even surrounded in Spanish, our child continued a pattern of responding mostly in English.
 But they understand well el español.

 I thought bilingual elementary school would turn this around.
 We were lucky to get into Nuestro Mundo (Our World) public school.
 Our child learned to read and write en español, which was beautiful.
 But they’d converse in Spanish with their teacher only, not other students.
 They learned a lot, but in the end the school wasn’t a good fit.